Knee Replacements

 The recovery process after a total knee replacement involves several stages:

-Pain Management: Pain relief will be provided through medications, and ice packs may be used to reduce swelling.
+• Pain Management: Pain relief will be provided through medications, and cryotherapy (physiolab or cryocuff) is used to reduce swelling.

-Physiotherapy: Continues to help restore range of motion and strengthen the muscles around the knee.
+• Physiotherapy: Continues to help restore range of motion and activate the muscles around the knee.
+Daily step count is limited to prevent swelling and minimise pain.
+Manual therapy is provided to reduce swelling and increase circulation.

-Swelling Management: Swelling will gradually decrease with proper care.
+• Swelling Management: Swelling will gradually decrease with proper care including regular cryotherapy.

-Return to Activities: Low-impact activities like walking, swimming, and cycling may be reintroduced.
+• Return to Activities: Activities such as walking, swimming, and cycling may be reintroduced.
+Return to running protocol can begin in this timeframe.

-Continued Rehabilitation: To fully regain knee function, consistent physical therapy is essential.
+• Continued Rehabilitation: To fully regain knee function, consistent physiotherapy is essential.

 Why Choose Home Visit Physiotherapy After Total Knee Replacement Surgery?